GREEK HELSINKI MONITOR GREEKS OF ALBANIA AND ALBANIANS IN GREECE September 1994 CONTENTS

 In higher education, a Department of Modern Greek Studies operates at the University of Gjirokastra, while inthe third and fourth years in the School of Philosophy Greek language can be chosen as an option.
 Thesearrangements were made after the restoration of relations between Greece and Albania in 1987, in application ofthe educational protocol between the two countries.
 On the contrary, as the Greek Embassy in Tirana hasinformed the mission, the University of Ioannina (Greece) has not fulfilled its own obligations which are thefounding and operation of a Department of Albanian Studies, exchanges with the University of Gjirokastra, andproviding technical and material support to the latter.

 Finally, it should be mentioned that immigration of many members of the minority to Greece has significantlylimited the number of students who need Greek education, a fact which the Albanian government usessometimes in order to reduce the number of schools.
 Today in Cuka, for example, an 85% Greek village through1990, the eight-year school has overall less than half the students it had in 1990, and their composition is almost50-50 Greek and Albanian.
+The distribution of the agrarian land

 The region on which lives the greater part of the Greek minority in Albania belonged until 1946 to largelandowners -agas and beys- as the inhabitants say today.
 In 1946, the agrarian reform of the communistgovernment led to the distribution of the large country estates to the peasants: thus, the Greek minority founditself owning the land which, until then, it simply cultivated, a fact that created the impression that the minoritywas favored by the communist regime.
 In reality the reform favored the landless at the expense of the largelandowners; as the Greeks were landless, they were favored, but not because they were Greeks.